bsblabs/embed-for-vaadin/README.md

         <version>0.2</version>
     </dependency>

-To visualize a component that you have built, simply pass it to the `VaadinEmbed` builder.
+To visualize a component that you have built, simply pass it to the `EmbedVaadin` builder.

     EmbedVaadin.forComponent(new Button("Hello")).start();